 Since finishing her PhD, Maria has taught at The Courtauld Institute of Art and University College London (UCL).
 In 2016-17, she was an Associated Researcher in the Faculty of Art History, at the European University, St Petersburg.
-She continues to serve as the Co-Director of the Cambridge Courtauld Russian Art Centre (CCRAC) and the Co-Convenor of PPV (Perverting the Power Vertical: Politics and Aesthetics in the Global East), an art and research platform based at University College London.
+She continues to serve as the Co-Director of the Cambridge Courtauld Russian Art Centre (CCRAC) and the Co-Convenor of PPV (Perverting the Power Vertical: Politics and Aesthetics), an art and research platform based at University College London.
 In 2020, PPV curated PiraMMMida.life, a virtual mutation of a show planned for that year’s postponed Venice Biennale of Architecture; in 2019, PPV co-curated The Palace of Ritual in Venice’s Palazzo Dona Brusà, held during the preview week of the 58th Venice Biennale of Art.

 Current & Future